 Neither RCSA employees nor the Governing Board assumes any liability for the intentional or unintentional harm caused by any student to another individual or his/her possessions.

 RCSA has as its goal to help every student fulfill his/her intellectual, social, physical and emotional potential.
 Everything in and about the school has been designed to create an orderly and distraction-free environment in which all students can learn effectively and pleasantly.
 To foster this kind of learning environment, the RCSA administrators and teachers shall not allow inappropriate, distractive, or disorderly behaviors to occur during school, on school property, or at any school-sponsored activities.
-Expulsion.
+Students who continuously disregard the code of conduct may be recommended to the Duval County School Board Hearing Office for alternative placement or for expulsion.

-Our ultimate goal is to develop in students a sense of responsibility and self-discipline.
+Our ultimate goal is to develop in students a sense of responsibility and selfdiscipline.
 Firm but fair is the basis for this system-wide discipline program.
 Guidelines are provided in order to foster mutual respect and cooperation within the school setting.
 RCSA takes seriously its responsibility to educate its students in a safe school where they are free from fear of harm or intimidation.
 Weapons, drugs and gang activity will not be tolerated.
 Students who violate RCSA rules or State laws related to these offenses, will be suspended and/or recommended to the Duval County School Board for placement in an alternative school or expulsion from school.
 Violators will also be reported to police and may be arrested.
 These rules apply to all students at school or school-sponsored activities, including field trips and on buses, athletic fields, stadiums, parking lots, official school bus stops, and other sites used for school-sponsored activities.